 The prohibition on pupil fees does not include fees, deposits or other charges that have been otherwise allowed by law [E.C. section 49011(e)].
 The Legislature has passed numerous laws allowing certain fees, and these are included in the Education Code, which means that they are not forbidden by the California Code of Regulations Title 5 prohibition discussed above.
 Thus schools are allowed, but not required, to charge the fees listed below.
 Although these allowable fees are discussed in this manual, it does not mean that they should be deposited into ASB accounts.
-Very few fees should be deposited into ASB accounts; rather, they are usually district revenues.
-In fact, when reviewing fees that have been deposited into ASB accounts, it is common to find that the fees collected were not legal, or that they were improperly deposited into an ASB account rather than a district account.
+Very few fees should be deposited into ASB accounts, it is common to find that the fees collected were not legal, or that they were improperly deposited into an ASB account rather than a district account.